by Brian Tomasik

 This answer, regarding Internet Archive's protection against EMPs, says Internet Archive uses "Globally distributed backups."
 But I'm not sure if this is sufficient protection against a Carrington Event.

 There also remains some risk that Internet Archive will go away eventually, perhaps due to lack of funding, though one hopes that its content would remain accessible to those willing to pay for access.
+And Internet Archive doesn't always have 100% coverage of pages on a given domain.

-In order to be on the safe side, I wanted to do my own backups of websites whose content I consider important.
+In order to be on the safe side, I do my own backups of websites whose content I consider important.
 Many entire websites are less than 1 GB when compressed, which makes backing up hundreds of them potentially feasible, given that the M-DISC service mentioned above has a huge size limit: "The overall limit for our $8 [per month] plan is 1TB of data per year.
 If you plan to upload more than that in a year, we suggest you consider our Pro Plan".